 ROBERTSON, William.
 Borthwick, Midlothian 19.9.1721 — Edinburgh 11.6.1793.
-British (Scots) Historian.
+British (Scottish) Historian.
 Son of Rev. William R. and Eleanor Pitcairn, educated in Borthwick and Dalkeith.
-He studied theology at Edinburgh.
-In 1743-59 minister in East Lothian, then in Edunburgh.
+He studied theology at Edinburgh, 1733-41.
+In 1743-59 minister at Gladsmuir in East Lothian, then in Edinburgh.
 Rector (Principal) of Edinburgh University (from 1762) and Historiographer of Scotland (from 1763).
 D.D.
 1759.
 Married 1751 his cousin Mary Nisbet, three sons.

 In addition to Scottish and European history also interested in Asian past.
-Together with Gibbons and Hume among the best 18th century historians of the U.K. In the troubled times of Scotland he was a Presbyterian and Whig and an important figure of the Scottish Enlightenment.
-The Disquisition was one of the first scholarly attempt at the history of the Western relations of ancient India and as such an important pioneer achievement.
-He knows all available sources and shows always keen understanding and critical acumen with them.
+Together with Gibbons and Hume he was among the best 18th century historians of the U.K. In the troubled times of Scotland he was a Presbyterian and Whig and an important figure of the Scottish Enlightenment.
+The Disquisition was one of the first scholarly attempts at the history of the Western relations of ancient India and as such an important pioneer achievement.
+Robertson knows all available sources and shows always keen understanding and critical acumen with them.

 Publications: History of Scotland during the Reigns of Queen Mary and King James VI.
-1759; History of the Reign of the Emperor Charles V. 1769; History of America.
+1-3.
+L. 1759; History of the Reign of the Emperor Charles V. 1-3.
+L. 1769; History of America.
 1-2.
 L. 1777; some lesser works.

 Sources: *T.S[ecombe], D.N.B.
 48, 1896, 425-430; Wikipedia with portrait, bust and silhouette cameo.

 Last Updated on 1 month by Admin